calpoly-iandunn/csc476/assignments/workshop02.md

 Once you get the transforms in place - make sure your matrices are right.

-Firstm get the geometric debug to show your scene from the light's perspective to work.
+First, get the geometric debug to show your scene from the light's perspective to work.
-In the base code `GEOM_DEBUG` is set to 1, leave it as such and hit the **`l`** key to toggle `DEBUG_LIGHT` on or off.
+In the base code `SHOW_LIGHT_COLOR` can be set to `true` to show the colors of the scene from the light camera's view.
-There are two shader: `depth_vertDebug.glsl` and `depth_fragDebug.glsl`, that do exactly what the pass through `depth_vert.glsl` and `depth_frag.glsl` do.
+Hold the **`L`** key to toggle `SHOW_LIGHT_COLOR`.

-However, it outputs a color - this allows you to test if the depth shaders are actually 'seeing' the right thing.
+There are two shaders used for this debug view: `depth_vertDebug.glsl` and `depth_fragDebug.glsl`.
-Correct output should look something like:
+Correct output should look something like the image below, except with texture colors visible:

 ![shadows-2](shadows-2.png){:class="img-thumbnail"}